Zoucheng

 Zoucheng (邹城市 (Zōuchéng shì)) is a county-level city in the south of Shandong province, China.
-Before it became a city, it was known as Zou County or Zouxian.
+Before it was incorporated as a city in October 1992, it was known as Zou County (邹县) or Zouxian.

 Zoucheng is located about 20 km south of the city of Qufu, and like Qufu, is administratively under the prefecture-level city of Jining.
 Its population was 1,116,692 at the 2010 census even though its built-up (or metro) area is much smaller.